ASBESTOS TESTING

 Our fully trained and insured, asbestos surveying teams are on hand to attend your premises take a sample as required.
 All you have to do is give us a call and we will do the rest.

-When the fibres are mounted in a refractive index liquid, unique to the type of asbestos being checked and then placed under a microscope and polarised light shone through, asbestos is identified if present.
+When the fibres are mounted in a refractive index liquid, unique to the type of asbestos being checked and then placed under a microscope under polarised light, the asbestos if present is identified.

 Once the results of the samples are known we report back with the independent and impartial findings.